 - End of the contractual relationship with a supplier or a third party provider of products or services;

 - Sensitivity of the personal data;

 - Ongoing or potential litigation or dispute;

-- Regulatory or legal obligation to retain the personal data (e.g. for accounting purposes or in the context of CCTV surveillance).
+- Regulatory or legal obligation to retain the personal data (e.g. for tax purposes).

 Whom do we share your personal data with?

 We may provide personal data to the following recipients, only to the extent necessary to achieve the purposes set out above:

 - Our employees or self-employed hired by us;

 - Legal counsel;

 We never disclose your personal data to third parties in the context of their marketing activities.